zankia/damas-core/Authentication.md

 project.token['_id']       # The user node id
 ```

-The tokens expire at a certain duration after it was requested.
-This duration is configured on the server configuration file under the `conf.jwt.exp` key.

-You can ask the server if the current token is still valid:
+You can ask the server if the current token is still valid and didn't expire:
 ```python
 # Python
 if project.verify():